Last updated: March 2026

 USCIS handles enormous filing volume every year.
 Their own public materials consistently describe the agency as processing millions of applications, petitions, and requests annually.
 In a system that large, officers are not looking for reasons to be generous about incomplete evidence.
 If the translation is missing certification language, omits stamps or handwritten notes, or looks like a machine-generated shortcut, you risk an RFE, a delay, or a credibility problem you did not need.

 That is why there is a practical difference between a low price and a careless price.
-A flat $19.99 per page works when the provider has a repeatable process.
+A flat 8¢ per word or $19.99 per page — whichever is lower works when the provider has a repeatable process.
 It does not work when the provider is simply underbidding and hoping nothing gets noticed.

 Usually, no. USCIS asks for a certified translation, not a notarized translation.
 Those are different things.
 A certified translation proves the translator stands behind the accuracy and completeness of the English version.
 Notarization is a separate act where a notary witnesses a signature.
 If another authority later asks for an apostille or authentication certificate, the U.S. Department of State treats that as a separate document-legalization process.